magnesiumlabs/magnesium/packages/typography/README.md

 # Typography

-The Magnesium Design typography system.
+The Magnesium Design typography system help you to define your typographic styles.

 ## Installing